pataruco/holocron/lessons/blend-accessibility/slides.md

 # ⚠️ Warnings ⚠️

-- All the following content is based on my opinions and experiences
+- Must of the following content is based on my opinions and experiences
-- This content is just a scratch to the surface
+- This content is just a surface scratch on Accessibility in the Web

+---

 # Tell us a highlight from a random year